grantcarthew/start-prototype/docs/cli/start-config-agent.md

 - 0 - Success (agent valid and binary found)
 - 1 - Configuration error (invalid config)
 - 2 - Agent not found in config
-- 4 - Binary not found in PATH (config valid but tool not installed)
+- 4 - Binary not found (config valid but tool not installed)

 **Error handling:**